 You could spend your afternoon enjoying polo in Big Horn, or at a picnic at Kendrick Park; the horseshoe competitions at Kendrick can get fierce.
 When you're ready to let it fly, unleash the lumberjack you've always wanted to be at Bighorn Mountain Axe.
 Or book an archery class at Rocky Mountain Discount Sports, and let your inner Robin Hood loose - naturally, these are all tricks of the cowboy trade here in Wyoming.
 For a seminal cowboy experience, consider booking an evening horseback ride with a local ranch or outfitter to see the sun go down like you've never seen before.

-Keep your eye on the community calendar for live country music performances at the WYO Theater, Trails End Concert Park, Black Tooth Brewery, and Luminous Brewhouse.
+Keep your eye on the community calendar for live country music performances at the WYO Theater, Trails End Concert Park, Black Tooth Brewery, Luminous Brewhouse, No Name Bar, The Warehouse Gastropub, and more.